ritwikpal20/Basic-Blog-Media-App/README.md

 ## API Documentation

--   GET : _/api/users/{userId or username}_ - Sends the user with given username or id
+-   GET : _/api/users/{userId or username}_ - Finds the user with given username or id , passed in the params of the request.

--   POST : _/api/users/_ - Creates a random new user
+-   POST : _/api/users/_ - Creates a new user with name,username,email and password , passed in the body of the request.

--   GET : _/api/posts/_ - Returns all the posts created
+-   GET : _/api/posts/_ - Returns all the posts that have been already created.

 -   POST : _/api/posts/_ - Creates a new post with following fields in the body(title,body,userId)

--   GET : _/api/posts/comments/_ - shows comments with either a userId or postId passed as query parameters .
+-   GET : _/api/posts/comments/_ - shows comments with either a userId or postId passed in the query of the request .
 If want to get all comments by a particular user pass the userId with postId as null.
 If want to get all comments under a post pass the userId as null and postId with a value.
     {userId: _ , postId: _ }

 -   POST : _/api/posts/comments/_ - post a comment under a particular post with a given user .
 The body of the post , userId and postId are to be passed in the body of the req